FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/02-Preparing FAIR Learning Objects/02-Preparing FAIR Learning Objects.md

 Original work can be protected by copyright law that grants the owner **exclusive right** to control certain rights such as reproduction.
 The copyright is owned jointly by all authors, or it may be owned by the employing institution.

-Any work that you create by default makes you the copyright holder of it.
+Any work that you create by default makes you or your institution/employer the copyright holder of it.

-In general, **use of copyright protected work requires permission from the owner**.
+**Use of copyright protected work requires permission from the owner**.
+Permission may not be required in the case of works licensed in the public domain and uses covered by Copyright Exceptions.

-That means only you are allowed to distribute whatever you created.
+Only the copyright holder is allowed to distribute whatever is created.
 If you want to transfer this right to other people as well, you can do that via a license.

 In absence of exceptions or limitations, one can reuse an existing work if it is licensed to the user or it is licensed to the public using a public license such as the [Creative Commons (CC) licenses](https://creativecommons.org/licenses/) or [Free-Libre / Open Source Software (FLOSS) licenses](https://dwheeler.com/essays/floss-license-slide.html).